-The maximum funding that can be requested from NASA by a jurisdiction is \$750,000 per proposal.
+The maximum funding that a jurisdiction can request from NASA is \$750,000 per proposal.
 This amount is to be expended over three years in accordance with the budget details and budget narrative in the approved proposal.

 Cost-sharing is required at a level of at least 50% of the requested NASA funds.
 Although the method of cost-sharing is flexible, NASA encourages the EPSCoR jurisdiction committees to consider methods that would add value to the jurisdiction's existing research capabilities.
 All contributions, including cash or in-kind, shall meet the criteria contained in the NASA Grant and Cooperative Agreement Handbook, 14 Code of Federal Regulations (CFR) §1260.123.